joerg/LabViewGitEnv/README.md

 Full support is currently only given for GIT Gui.
 If you have set your Path variable according to the installation instructions almost everything will work out of the box.

-To Diff LabView files you have to open gitk and configure the according option.
+To Diff LabVIEW files you have to open gitk and configure the according option.
 On Windows open GIT Gui and view some project tree to open gitk.
 In gitk select Edit -> Options and choose the according LVGitKExternalDiffWrapper.

 Example usage
 =============